Beauty

 Innovative ingredients

-2025 sees beauty brands cooking up a storm with innovative ingredients – often with an eco-friendly formula.
-Wagnås tells us the green scene is thriving more than ever.
-"Sustainability continues to be a cornerstone of the beauty industry, with brands prioritising eco-friendly formulations, recyclable packaging, and plant-based ingredients like algae and mushroom extracts," she says.
-It's ideal for the eco-warrior with a delicate dermis.
+2025 saw beauty brands cooking up a storm with innovative ingredients – often featuring eco-friendly formulas.
+Wagnås told us the green scene was thriving more than ever.
+"Sustainability continues to be a cornerstone of the beauty industry, with brands prioritising eco-friendly formulations, recyclable packaging, and plant-based ingredients like algae and mushroom extracts," she said.
+It was ideal for the eco-warrior with a delicate dermis.

 Now, let’s talk beef tallow.
-While it may raise eyebrows, Wagnås spots this old-school ingredient making a comeback in clean beauty realms.
-“It's chock-full of vitamins A, D, E, and K, mimicking human skin's natural lipids, offering a hydration haven for dry or mature skin,” she explains.
+Whilst it may have raised eyebrows, Wagnås spotted this old-school ingredient making a comeback in clean beauty realms.
+“It's chock-full of vitamins A, D, E, and K, mimicking human skin's natural lipids, offering a hydration haven for dry or mature skin,” she explained.
 However, oily or acne-prone skin types might want to steer clear, as its rich nature could lead to clogged pores.

 3